Dealing with Unassigned Driving Time

 - Never move a vehicle when logged out.

 The two cases with an AOBRD that lead to unavoidable unassigned driving time are personal use and yard movements.
-Both can be addressed directly by the driver if the driver is using an ELD by editing the time on the correct duty line.
+Both can be addressed directly by a driver using an ELD if the driver uses the appropriate special driving category when operating in a yard or using the vehicle for personal conveyance.
 Therefore, when you transition to using ELDs, make sure your drivers know when and how to use the special driving categories (personal use and yard movement).

 Next, you want to audit your unidentified driving events and assign them to the correct driver whenever possible.
 Once it has been assigned, contact and coach the driver to help prevent unassigned events in the future.